Skip to main content

 Konavle Valley

 The rural valley south of Dubrovnik airport is almost entirely off the tourist trail — wine estates, olive groves, the dramatic Sokol fortress on a cliff, and the silk-weaving tradition of Čilipi.
 Best by car or organised tour.
-See our Konavle story for the full experience.
+See our Konavle story for the full experience, or the Konavle Valley destination guide for the practical detail.

 Tier 3: worth doing if logistics align